iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.1.2/report.md

 > Completely useless app, freezes every time I open it.
 No menu pops up after the login screen.
 Android user.<br> :date: __2020-11-11 17:14:01__

 > Poor App, can't send a message to my doctor.<br> :date: __2020-11-09 14:17:26__

-> Always have trouble logging in I am very discouraged and the support number given is not the correct one<br> :date: __2020-10-29 16:16:29__